-Forex trading is one of the most popular forms of trading, especially for beginner traders.
+Forex trading is a popular forms of trading, especially for beginner traders.
 This is because it is the biggest market with the maximum liquidity.
-In addition to this, most currency pairs are already familiar to people, so it is much easier for them to start with forex trading.
-The most important thing when trading forex currency pairs is your strategy and your mental strength.
+In addition to this, currency pairs are already familiar to people, so it is much simper for them to start with forex trading.
+The important thing when trading forex currency pairs is your strategy and your mental strength.

 In This Guide

 There are several different brokers available in the market that you can use for your forex trading requirements.
-However, for the best results, you need to make sure that you are using the best brokers available in the UK.
-A list of some of the top brokers available has been given below:
+However, you need to make sure that you are using suitable brokers available in the UK.
+A list of some brokers available has been given below:

-eToro is a social trading platform that is widely considered to be the best overall forex trading platform in the UK.
+eToro is a social trading platform that is widely considered to be an all-around forex trading platform in the UK.
 It operates in over 140 countries and is the largest trading platform worldwide.
-It is also highly regulated and insured, making any capital you deposit into eToro secure.
+It is also regulated and insured, making any capital you deposit into eToro secure.
 It has well over 20 million users and offers access to 2400+ financial assets that you can trade on.